Which Purina Puppy Chow Recipes Get

 Fiber (estimated dry matter content) = 5.7%

 |Estimated Nutrient Content|

-|Dry Matter Basis||31%||14%||48%|
+|Dry Matter Basis||31%||14%||47%|

-|Calorie Weighted Basis||28%||30%||43%|
+|Calorie Weighted Basis||28%||30%||42%|

 The first ingredient in this dog food is corn.
-Corn is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+Corn is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

-The third ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
-It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.
+The second ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
+It’s made from what’s left of a slaughtered chicken after all the choice cuts have been removed.

 On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh chicken.